zeropointnine/tts-audiobook-tool/README.md

     pip install -r requirements-higgs.txt

-Note that the above `requirements` file draws from a personal fork of the `higgs-audio` library due to the fact that the repo is missing `__init__.py` files required for module use.
+Note that the above `requirements` file draws from a personal fork of the `higgs-audio` library due to the fact that the higgs repo is missing `__init__.py` files required for module use.

 Uninstall the vanilla version of torch that just got installed, and install the CUDA version of torch (latest is fine).